-This expansive, contemporary roof garden is positioned amid an unparalleled 360-degree panorama in the heart of Covent Garden, where the outlines of the Royal Opera House and Shard are viewed around a versatile, outdoor kitchen hub.
+This expansive, contemporary roof garden is positioned amid an unparalleled 360-degree panorama in the heart of Covent Garden, where the outlines of the Royal Opera House and Shard are viewed around a versatile outdoor kitchen hub.
 A spinning London Eye is savoured across a sunny, grassy lounge, with a hovering Nelson's Column providing aerial focus for the seating area, while BT Tower forms a further radiant backdrop, facing the breakfast dining zone.
-The roof garden envelops this contemporary penthouse apartment's entire blueprint, where coastal flora enables uninterrupted views, defined by bespoke planters, hardwood decking, porcelain tiles and artificial grass, which produce three distinct outdoor spaces.
+The roof garden envelops this contemporary penthouse apartment's entire footprint, where coastal flora enables uninterrupted views, defined by bespoke planters, hardwood decking, porcelain tiles and artificial grass which produce a trio of distinct outdoor spaces.
 An integral surround sound system elevates alfresco rooftop ambience into a composition of liveable, modern exterior architecture.

 Design & Words: Amir Schlezinger